jbruws/acsim/README.md

 # `acsim` - Asynchronous Simple Imageboard

-Basic message board engine written in Rust and Actix Web.
+Basic message board engine written in `rust` and `actix-web`.

+The engine is still WIP.
+Expect some bugs and missing features.

 ## `config.json` file breakdown